zqhang/MTGFLOW/README.md

 ## Train

-Train for WADI
+For example, training for WADI
 ```sh
 sh runners/run_WADI.sh
 ```
 ## Test
 We provide the pretained model.

-Test for WADI
+For example, testing for WADI
 ```sh
 sh runners/run_WADI_test.sh
 ```